declanrjb/ob-investments/README.md

 Reporters matched company details given in the documents to company websites and mission statements using a combination of Google Search, national business registries, and SEC EDGAR filings.
 To make a positive match, reporters required two points of identification, typically a company's name and physical address.
 In 11 cases, reporters were not able to verify a company or fund's real-world profile to this standard of accuracy.
 Those entities are listed under "[No verifiable details]."

 Reporters categorized the companies into sectors based on their websites and mission statements.
-The resulting data was cleaned and processed in R, and visualized using Flourish.
+The resulting data was cleaned and processed in R and visualized with Flourish.

 Read the story.